N-Tsunke/System-Administration-and-IT-Infrastructure-Services-Project/README.md

 ---

 ## Summary
 I installed Windows IIS to set up a local web server.
-The default website points to C:\inetpub\wwwroot, where I placed a test index.html file.
+The default website points to `C:\inetpub\wwwroot`, where I placed a test index.html file.
 I enabled Directory Browsing to allow folder viewing and Logging to track HTTP requests.
 This setup demonstrates the core server functionality, and the page is accessible via http://localhost